Israel–Lebanon relations: Israeli occupation of Southern Lebanon (1990s)

-Post-withdrawal period (2000s)
+Post-withdrawal relations (2000s)

 On June 16, 2000, the UN Security Council adopted the report of the Secretary General verifying Israeli compliance with UNSCR 425 and the withdrawal of Israeli troops to their side of the demarcated Lebanese-Israeli line of separation (the "Blue Line") mapped out by UN cartographers.
 (The international border between Lebanon and Israel is still to be determined in the framework of a peace agreement.)
 In August, the Government of Lebanon deployed over 1,000 police and soldiers to the former security zone, but Hezbollah also maintained observation posts and conducted patrols along the Blue Line.
 While Lebanon and Syria agreed to respect the Blue Line, both have registered objections and continue to argue that Israel has not fully withdrawn from Lebanese soil.
 As regional tension escalated with the Palestinian intifada in September 2000, Hezbollah cited Blue Line discrepancies when it reengaged Israel on October 7, taking three Israeli soldiers captive in an area known as Shebaa Farms.
 This largely unpopulated Israeli-controlled territory along the border between Lebanon and Syria is claimed by Lebanon, although the United Nations and Israel agree that Shebaa Farms is part of Syria.
 Hezbollah sought to use the captives for leverage to release Lebanese prisoners.